exaexa/ShinySOM/TUTORIAL.md

 ## Create a dataset subset

-For demonstration, we will extract the identified lymphocytes and save them in a separate dataset using the **Dissection** tab:
+For demonstration, we will extract the identified live singlet cells and save them in a separate dataset using the **Dissection** tab:

 ![creating a subset dataset](media/tutorial-dissect.png?raw=true)